 Motorcycle Injuries Can Be Severe and Costly

 Motorcycle injuries or fatalities can become quite costly.
-The National Highway Traffic Safety Administration (NHTSA) reports that in 2019, over 5,000 motorcyclists died in an accident.
-Further, the Insurance Information Institute (III) says that 84,000 were injured in motorcycle collisions in the U.S.
+The National Highway Traffic Safety Administration (NHTSA) reports that in 2019, over 5,000 motorcyclists died in accidents.
+Further, the Insurance Information Institute (III) notes that 84,000 motorcyclists were injured in collisions in the United States that year.

 Some examples of motorcycle accident injuries include:

 - Broken bones

 - Scarring and lacerations